 Shoes are required to complete an outfit.
-For example, if an entrant is wearing or displaying pajamas and robe, they should have slippers.
-An entrant in a bathing outfit or displaying such outfit should have bathing slippers to complete the look.
+For example, if an entrant is wearing pajamas and robe, they should have slippers.
+An entrant in a bathing outfit should have bathing slippers to complete the look.
 If shoes are not worn, appropriate points must be deducted.